medard2505/medard2505/README.md

-- 👋 Hi, I’m Medard Edmund Mswahili
+- 👋 Hi, I’m Medard Edmund Mswahili.
-- 👀 I’m interested in Machine learning and Data Mining
+- 👀 I’m interested in Machine learning and NLP.
-- 🌱 I’m currently researching on @https://sites.google.com/view/medardemswahili/
+- 🌱 I’m currently researching on Deep learning and NLP for Chemistry.
-- 💞️ I’m looking to collaborate on topics related to pharmaceutical using artificial intelligence, machine learning, and data mining & analysis (pharmaceutical data analysis: drug discovery & development) and natural language processing.
+- 💞️ I’m looking to collaborate on topics related to cheminformatics using artificial intelligence & machine learning, and deep learning & NLP for chemistry (pharmaceutical data analysis).
 - 📫 How to reach me "https://sites.google.com/view/medardemswahili/"

 <!---